learnbyexample/practice_python_projects/programs/find_typos/md_files/sample.md

 ```

 [My book](https://github.com/learnbyexample/py_regular_expressions)
-on Python regexp has more details.
+on Python regex has more details.